Newport Wetlands: Access and facilities

 Entrance is free, with car parking facilities open every day of the year from 9:00 am until 5:00 pm.
 The visitor and education centre are open every day except Christmas Day.

-The visitor centre provides a shop, refreshments, bathroom facilities, viewing facilities and guided tours.
+The visitor centre provides refreshments, bathroom facilities, viewing facilities and guided tours.
+The on-site shop closed in 2025.
 Dogs and cyclists are permitted outside the visitor centre and along a specially marked 6 km circular route around the reserve's perimeter which is accessed via a path next to the car park exit.
 Initially heading west, the route runs alongside the power station then turns to the east past the East Usk Lighthouse and along the Severn Estuary (Wales Coast Path).
 After dropping below the sea wall, the path splits, with a pedestrian and dog walking route returning to the visitor centre via a marked path to the left.
 A longer pedestrian and cycling route continues towards Goldcliff village and the local road network.

 Next to the visitor centre is a picnic and play area, which provides a children's play area, education zone, and benches for picnics.

 The far end of the main trail faces south towards the Severn Estuary, along which the East Usk Lighthouse and a bird hide overlooking lagoon R9 are situated.
 There is also a woodland trail, which is entered by turning left at the top of the hill.
 The trail passes neighbouring farmland, through the reserve's woodlands, past a lagoon viewing platform which overlooks lagoon R8, and onto the estuary trail.